Skip to main content

 Imported Beer

-Due to small population, beer is imported from Philippines, Japan, and USA.
-Budweiser, San Miguel, and Japanese beers popular.
+With such a small population, beer comes in from the Philippines, Japan, and the USA.
+Budweiser, San Miguel, and Japanese labels are the ones you see most.

 beer4-5%